IoT Devices and Network Security

 Now the real part.
 As Spiderman’s wise uncle Ben said, “With great power comes great responsibility.”
 So the more smart devices you have (more power), the more you need to be careful (responsible).
 There have been numerous articles about many smart devices that have been either communicating in the open (intentionally or otherwise) or are left open to hacking, so it only makes sense to separate these devices from the rest of your network.

 We’ll start with the base setup and then make things more complicated optionally.

 Lets talk in more detail about how this should work:

 - VLAN 10 is the business/home network.
 Computers and devices on this network have full internet access, as well as full access to the IoT network (VLAN 20).

 - VLAN 20 is the IoT network.
 This network is isolated from both the business/home network and the guest network.
 You could provide full internet access to this network or optionally limit access here as well to well known protocols like HTTP/S, DNS, NTP, etc.

-- VLAN 30 is the guest network which should not have access to their of the other networks.
-Just Internet.
+- VLAN 30 is the guest network which should not have access to either of the other networks; just Internet.
 Again, internet access here could be limited to just a few protocols as well.
-You could further protect yourself and your guests by using the AP isolation feature of your router if it has it.
+You could further protect yourself and your guests by using the AP isolation feature of your Wireless Access Point if it has it.